 Microsoft Access vs. Excel: Which One Should I Use and Why?

-Excel is fantastic for creating dashboards and utilizing formulas, but not many people are aware of the benefits Access can provide.
+Excel is fantastic for creating dashboards and utilizing formulas, but few people know the benefits Access can provide.

-This article will clearly compare the two programs to decide which one you should use.
+This article will compare the two programs to decide which one you should use.

 Microsoft Excel vs. Access Differences

-If you are already a regular user of Microsoft Excel, you will know that Excel will build graphs and charts using spreadsheets.
+If you regularly use Microsoft Excel, you will know that Excel will build graphs and charts using spreadsheets.
 This functionality is one of the main reasons that the program is so popular with financial analysts.

 On top of that, Excel also supports users by feeding inputs, tracking, and data manipulation.
-Excel has pre-build columns and rows that you can use to build graphs, list data, or create charts.
+Excel has pre-built columns and rows that you can use to build graphs, list data, or create charts.

 In contrast, Microsoft Access is ideal for collecting and sorting data.
 Small business owners use Microsoft Access to handle various reports and queries.

-In truth, both Access and Excel are important programs in their own right.
+In truth, both Access and Excel are essential programs in their own right.
 However, how much you use each one will depend on what you are trying to achieve.

 Financial analysts, for example, prefer using Microsoft Excel, as it lets them build financial models, utilizing charts, formulas, graphs, and other features to review their data.